danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 #### 3. Update the Lambda function

-Since we have to read from our input bucket, and write to our output bucket, we replace the Elastic Transcoder client with the S3 client:
+Since we have to read from the input bucket, and write to the output bucket, replace the Elastic Transcoder client with the S3 client:

 ```js
 'use strict';